 |UCITS (given a two-year delay in implementation)

 Why this should be in your agenda

-From 1 January 2018, a Key Information Document (KID) will be required for virtually all investment products (including insurance savings and probably excluding most pension products), although UCITS products should have a 2-year derogation.
+From 1 January 2018, a Key Information Document (KID) will be required for virtually all investment products (including insurance savings and probably excluding most pension products), although UCITS products should have a two year derogation.

 There is significant work and complex calculations involved in preparing a KID, particularly in the areas of categorising products and determining the risks and rewards for policyholders and investors.